waveform80/picraft/docs/recipes.rst

 This recipe demonstrates, in a series of steps, the construction of a simplistic animation system in Minecraft.
 Our aim is to create a simple stone cube which rotates about the X axis somewhere in the air.
-Our first script uses :func:`~picraft.vector.vector_range` to obtain the coordinates of the cube, then uses the :meth:`~picraft.vector.Vector.rotate` method to rotate them about the X axis.
+Our first script uses :func:`~picraft.vector.vector_range` to obtain the coordinates of all blocks within the cube, then uses the :meth:`~picraft.vector.Vector.rotate` method to rotate them about the X axis:

-We represent the state of a frame of our animation as a dict which maps coordinates (in the form of :class:`~picraft.vector.Vector` instances) to :class:`~picraft.block.Block` instances:

 .. literalinclude:: recipe_anim1.py